craigjefferies/compass/README.md

 ### 3. Assessment Clarifications (Fine-Tuning)

-   Compass also includes **fine-tuned clarification prompts** to refine grading support and provide nuanced feedback, helping students progress to higher achievement levels (Not Achieved, Achieved, Merit, Excellence).
+   Compass also includes **fine-tuned clarification prompts** to refine grading support and provide nuanced feedback often found in Moderation reports and assessment schedules, helping students progress to higher achievement levels (Achieved, Merit, Excellence).
 These prompts:
    - Highlight criteria for each grading level.
    - Offer specific guidance on areas for improvement.
    - Enable teachers to moderate and adjust feedback to meet standards requirements.